Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: SGLD and Posterior Privacy

-Therefore, for $p(\theta|D), p(\theta|\hat{D})$ the R\'enyi divergence of order $\nu$ is as shown in eq. \ref{eq-renyi-div-post}, where we omit the subscript for $(\sigma^2)^*_\nu$ since it is clear from context to which distributions it apply.
+Therefore, for $p(\theta|D)$ and $p(\theta|\hat{D})$, the R\'enyi divergence of order $\nu$ is given in eq. \ref{eq-renyi-div-post}, where we omit the subscript for $(\sigma^2)^*_\nu$ since it is clear from context to which distributions it applies.